Call-Me-Doc/origins_lore_/Characters/ProfMonkey07.md

  // owner of [[Calder's Furniture Store]] and skydiving

- // was rendered unable to have children due to a Kid kicking him in the balls when he was 10
+ // was rendered unable to have children due to a Kid kicking him in the balls when he was 10, he then began looking into cloning technology to create his legacy

  // The sole source of 83.2% of all milk in Cordova, due to his full goat clones